 Appellate Advocacy Texts and Treatises Online

 Only a handful of the many texts devoted to appellate advocacy are available online.
 For full descriptions of these texts, see the Books section of this research guide.

 Briefs and Brief Writing

 None of the major texts and practice guides listed under the Books section of this Guide are available through paid commercial databases.
 Examples of actual briefs filed in actual cases, are, however, available.
 Examples from briefs databases can provide a writer with ideas for arguments, new cases and ideas for structuring a brief.
 But, one should not rely on someone else's judgment or legal research as a substitute for their own.
 One of the advantages of books on brief writing is that in addition to examples, they provide explanation as to why an example is good or bad and how it can be improved.

-- One can locate examples of briefs for both state and federal jurisdictions by selecting the "browse" feature from the Lexis Advance home page and then by going to "Sources" on the left-hand side.
-Then search by category, choose "Briefs, Pleadings and Motions."
-From there, scroll to loacate your jurisdiction, I for Illinois or "U" U.S. Supreme Court or U.S. Courts of Appeals briefs; using the latter, one can filter to Seventh Circuit briefs.
+- One can locate examples of briefs for both state and federal jurisdictions by choosing "Briefs, Pleadings and Motions" from the Lexis+ content menu.
+From there, scroll to locate your jurisdiction.
 You can narrow your search using the same filters available for other Lexis documents.